Acaruso/midi-seq/notes.md

-- `SequencerEventQueue` only handles "low level events"
+- `MidiQueue` only handles "low level events"
   - its main purpose is for scheduling corresponding noteOff events for each noteOn event

 - create higher level constructs that are more useful
-  - these can use `SequencerEventQueue` to do low level things
+  - these can use `MidiQueue` to do low level things

 - think about being able to quickly and easily "spin up" sequences
   - each sequence is an object